Pouria Parhizkar

 Frequently Asked Questions (FAQ)

-The best way to start coding is by choosing a beginner-friendly language like Python or JavaScript and using online tutorials or video courses that provide hands-on practice.
+A: Choose a beginner-friendly language like Python or JavaScript and start with interactive tutorials or video courses.

-2. How much time does it take to learn coding?
+Q: How long does it take to learn coding?

 Tags: